This post may contain affiliate links. Please see my disclosure policy for details.

 We took our buggies around the hilly acres and the views were to die for!
 Alvaro Sanchez, our friendly instructor, tried to leave time for us to perfect our swing but we were too interested in taking photos (well, we are bloggers after all).

-At the end we had just enough time to try the driving range – my favourite.
-If you haven’t heard of it, it’s essentially a open area where you can whack a ball and see how far you can get it to go!
+In the end, we had just enough time to try the driving range – my favourite.
+If you haven’t heard of it, it’s essentially an open area where you can whack a ball and see how far you can get it to go!

 It turned out to be an entertaining morning at the Golf Club and it convinced me that golf is anything but boring.
 If you were interested in dusting off your flat iron, you can have a look at the Marina Golf Mojácars’ official website.